EVOCATION-ITN/evocation-itn.github.io/_pages/demos.md

         <!--<font size="2">We present a novel approach for assisting users in 2D data exploration; with an interactive lens.
 Our first key-contribution is a novel user-interface; to jointly control lens and camera; to support effective focus-and-context exploration.</font>
         -->
         <p> </p>
-        <p style="font-size:70%; text-align:justify;">We present a novel approach for assisting users in 2D data exploration with an interactive lens.
+        <p style="font-size:70%; text-align:justify;">This work demonstatrates a novel approach for assisting users in 2D data exploration with an interactive lens.
 Our first key-contribution is a novel user-interface to jointly control lens and camera to support effective focus-and-context exploration.</p>

         </th>
         <!--<th> &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; </th>